stackforge/fuel-docs/pages/user-guide/8000-upgrade.rst

 #.
 Download the upgrade tarball from
    `http://software.mirantis.com`
-   to a location on the Fuel Master Node that has at least 2GB of free space such as */var/tmp*.
+   to a location on the Fuel Master Node that has at least 2GB of free space for the archive, such as */var/tmp*.
+   Please notice that disk space requirements are higher to extract the archive: 6GB (comprehensive of the archive itself) for the upgrade package to 5.1.1.
    If your Fuel Master Node does not have an Internet connection, you may need to download this file to a local system and then transfer the file to the Fuel Master